Office interruptions, interrupted

 Nobody enjoys being interrupted when they’re trying to get something done.
 Still, if you ask a hundred people where they’re interrupted the most, they’ll answer the place that’s paying them to get something done: work.
-It’s ironic, and it needs to stop.
+It’s beyond ironic, and it needs to stop.

 Office interruptions can be divided into two kinds: voluntary and involuntary – meaning you either generate them, or become subject to them.
 Just to get this out of the way: you know those few distractions here and there with a little Facebook, som watercooler chat and five minutes of Angry Birds on your smartphone?
 Those things don’t kill your productivity.
 They’re voluntary breaks, like the ones people have been making since the dawn of agriculture, when working non stop first became an integral part of human lifestyle.

 Of course, I’d rather you had a proper break, but being distracted is better than nothing.

 The real problem, however, lies with the involuntary breaks – the ones that occur when you’re sitting at your desk, or standing around doing something and then suddenly someone comes up to you and either wants to talk about how or what you’re doing, or something completely different.
 Regardless, the end result is that you lose the concentration that you’ve carefully been building since you started on a given task, and that your flow is broken.

 For more on the general insanity of this, I recommend a TED Talk (embedded below) given by Jason Fried a while back where he delves further into this problem.
 Managers, in particular, are in for a treat here.

 In brief, Fried expresses a disdain for meetings and managers interrupting your work – which he bases upon the premise that people tend to go everywhere but work when they really have to get work done.
 I concur; the quality (and, in many cases, the amount) of the work you do is inversely proportionate to the number of times you get interrupted.